Value statement

 Step 3: Gather employee feedback

-It wouldn’t make sense to introduce a new value statement without having employee buy-in.
-Set aside dedicated time to ask employees what they think about the list of values you’ve settled on for the value statement.
+Set aside dedicated time to ask employees what they think about the list of values you’ve settled on.
+You’ll need their buy-in for your value statement to accurately represent your business.

 Step 4: Finalize